-In this case, training not only gives employees the tools to notice malicious behavior in others and negligent behaviors in themselves, but it also helps change the culture of the company to be more security minded, putting safety privacy and security first.
+In this case, the training not only gives employees the tools to notice malicious behavior in others and negligent behaviors in themselves, but it also helps change the culture of the company to be more security-minded, putting safety privacy and security first.

 Experts advise classifying the different types of data on a scale and educating employees on this new system.
 For example, sort data into groups (such as confidential data, general data, internal data and external data), and maybe even assign each with a distinct color, then train employees to follow this system.

 If you deal with private data regularly, encryption is vital.
-An encrypted document or email can only be decoded with the associated key.
+You can only decode encrypted documents or emails with the associated key.